 - Event stream integration.
-Use a single platform to handle highly complex interactions involved in events-driven microservices design (also called serverless) involving various storage, compute and workflows from a single platform.
+Use a single platform to handle highly complex interactions involved in events-driven microservices design -- also called serverless architectures -- involving various storage, compute and workflows from a single platform.

 To understand how iPaaS compares to other service models, it is best to understand what each does.

 Platform as a service (PaaS) refers to a certain type of cloud-based tool set that enables developers to govern services.
 PaaS focuses on one portion of a development project, rather than an entire infrastructure.
-This approach allows developers to change and upgrade operating systems, yet still collaborate and not disrupt an entire system.
+This approach lets developers change and upgrade operating systems, yet still collaborate and not disrupt an entire system.
 As noted earlier, iPaaS actually combines several platforms in order to focus on application and data integration, and it uses the same benefits as PaaS at a broader scale.

 Software as a service (SaaS) contracts a third-party provider to host applications over the internet.
-This eliminates the need for an organization to use its own data center or computers, which saves money, resources (such as data storage -- and time by offloading the deployment and maintenance demands of a software application to a third-party provider.
+This eliminates the need for an organization to use its own data center or computers, which saves money, resources -- such as data storage -- and time by offloading the deployment and maintenance demands of a software application to a third-party provider.
 IPaaS tools can simplify hybrid SaaS deployments and work best with existing legacy systems of medium to low complexity.

 While the lines have become less blurred over the years, many organizations still debate whether to use iPaaS or an enterprise service bus (ESB) to handle their integration needs.
 Most modern ESBs can handle SaaS applications but are best for integration of legacy, on-premises and primarily internal applications.
-Some may find that iPaaS options seem less expensive than ESB counterparts, offer more scalability and lend themselves to B2B integration outside an organization's own systems.
-This can be true, but some iPaaS offerings may less effectively support the legacy, process-heavy software systems that underpin the safe management of sensitive company data.
+Some might find that iPaaS options seem less expensive than ESB counterparts, offer more scalability and lend themselves to B2B integration outside an organization's own systems.
+This can be true, but some iPaaS offerings might less effectively support the legacy, process-heavy software systems that underpin the safe management of sensitive company data.
 An ESB can offer a more direct and manageable integration mechanism for traditional organizations with few, if any, outside workloads or smaller amounts of data.